-This correspondence is structured as follows.
-In Section II, the system model is presented.
+This paper is structured as follows.
+In the next section, the system model is presented.
 In Section III, expressions for the sum capacity of the downlink and dual uplink channels are stated.
-In Section IV, the basic iterative water-filling algorithm for the MAC is proposed and proven to converge when there are only two receivers.
-In Sections VI and VII, two modified versions of this algorithm are proposed and shown to converge for any number of users.
+In Section IV, the basic iterative water-filling algorithm for the multiple-access channel is proposed and proven to converge when there are only two receivers.
+In Sections VI and VII two modified versions of this algorithm are proposed and shown to converge for any number of users.
 Complexity analyses of the algorithms are presented in Section VIII, followed by numerical results and conclusions in Sections IX and X, respectively.